Skip to content

 Prevention: Measure with EXPLAIN before and after indexing.
 Only add indexes that reduce query time by 50%+ or are fundamental (team_id).

-On paper or in a diagramming tool, draw the entities and relationships described in this chapter.
+Using a diagramming tool (draw.io, Lucidchart, dbdiagram.io) or paper, create a visual representation of the entities and relationships described in this chapter.

-Validation: Your diagram shows all entities, their fields, and arrows indicating relationships.
+Validation: Your diagram shows all eight entities, their key fields, and relationships between them.

 Goal: Think about future features